New Testament: The Gospels

 Starting in the late second century, the four narrative accounts of the life and work of Jesus Christ have been referred to as "The Gospel of ..." or "The Gospel according to ..." followed by the name of the supposed author.
 The first author to explicitly name the canonical gospels is Irenaeus of Lyon, who promoted the four canonical gospels in his book Against Heresies, written around 180.
-Whatever these early ascriptions may imply about the sources behind or the perception of these gospels, they are anonymous compositions.